Project 01 · Live at instantpotdoc.com

 Six dollars and seventy-nine cents for a credential

 Once the app was working I had a choice.
 Share it with a free Netlify URL — something forgettable and random — or buy a real domain.
 I asked Claude directly: does the domain actually matter?

 The answer was unambiguous.
 For a personal project used privately, no. For something being referenced in a professional LinkedIn series aimed at senior executives, yes.
 A random Netlify URL signals prototype.
 A real domain signals intentional.
-For thought leadership purposes the URL is part of the credential.
+Claude recommended Namecheap, provided the exact search to run, and flagged a promo code that brought the price to $6.79 for the first year.
+I checked availability, added it to cart, and completed the purchase in under five minutes.

-The lesson: sometimes the six-dollar decision is the most important one.
+Sometimes the six-dollar decision is the most important one.
 Commitment changes how you treat a project — and how others perceive it.

 What ChatGPT Told Me